aebustion/SIMMER/README.md

 This can be found at /pollard/data/projects/drug_metabolism/SIMMER_files or can be downloaded at https://www.dropbox.com/s/1u21oha2y0cxv2q/SIMMER_files.tar.gz?dl=0

 These files contain all the precomputed data needed to run any SIMMER queries:
-* precomputed hmmsearch results (tsvs and pngs of phylogenies) of the UHGG database
+* precomputed hmmsearch results (tsvs and pngs of phylogenies) of the UHGG database (this is just a very small sample of the full database at the moment)
 * fingerprints of all MetaCyc reactions,
 * a pairwise tanimoto similarity matrix for all MetaCyc fingerprints, and
 * three dictionaries